BarakBinyamin/BLE_LED_Display/README.md

 ## Deployment

 - power up the arduino
-- navigate to the GUI in the command line
+- navigate to the GUI folder in the command line
 - run the python gui

 ```